gold star for USAHOF

 Mark Hardy was one of the better offensive Defenseman for the Los Angeles Kings in the 1980s, debuting for them in 1979-80, the year he was taken in the Second Round.
 From 1981-82 to 1984-85, Hardy had at least 39 Points, peaking with a 53-Point performance in the last year…

-Mario Lessard was a late round pick in 1974, and the Goalie would make the Los Angeles Kings roster four years later, where he would become their primary netminder.
-The Quebecer held that role for four years, one of them being very good, so good that it is primarily responsible…
+Mario Lessard was a late-round pick in 1974, and the Goalie would make the Los Angeles Kings roster four years later, where he would become their primary netminder.
+The Quebecer held that role for four years, one of which was particularly good, so good that it is primarily responsible for…

 Jaroslav Modry was traded to Los Angeles late in the 1995/96 season, which was the third team in his young career.
 As he did with his previous squads (New Jersey and Ottawa), Modry bounced back and forth between the parent club and the minors, but in 2000, the Czech Defenseman…